-Based on Google Translate I thought that one of two photos from the Facebook page Rantaravintola Lahnajärvi Oy added in the last update was some kind of a job advertisement.
-Marko Home emailed me this past week with a translation that confirms this is the case; thanks Marko.
-The ad reads translates as follows:
+Based on Google Translate we thought that one of two photos from the Facebook page Rantaravintola Lahnajärvi Oy added in the last update was some kind of a job advertisement.
+Marko Home emailed us this past week with a translation that confirms this is the case; thanks Marko.
+The ad translates as follows:

 "Person with good sale skills will be hired as a cashier or a salesperson.
 Replies tel.
 924 88 856 Eloranta"

-The photo on the left is clearly a "family photo" but the one on the right I am not too sure of as Google Translate is once again struggling with Finnish but I think it may have been an ad looking for wait staff and/or a cashier.
-That said I may be completely on the wrong track; if so and you are able to "correct" me please let me know.
-I can be contacted using the site Contact Form or directly by email.
+The photo on the left is clearly a "family photo" but the one on the right we are not too sure of as Google Translate is once again struggling with Finnish but we think it may have been an ad looking for wait staff and/or a cashier.
+That said we may be completely on the wrong track; if so and you are able to "correct" us please let us know.

-This photo by C.G.Hagstrom is one of several on this poster for the small Futuro Exhibition that took place at the Museum Of Finnish Architecture in the autumn of 1998 that I added to my collection of "Things Futuro" this past week.
+This photo by C.G.Hagstrom is one of several on this poster for the small Futuro Exhibition that took place at the Museum Of Finnish Architecture in the autumn of 1998 that we added to our collection of "Things Futuro" this past week.
 The photo as reproduced on the poster is very small and rather unclear.

 The video below was shot when this Futuro was transported to Matsalu in the autumn of 2005.
 The video credits indicate the year as 2006 but it seems likely that was the date the video was edited.
-Marko Home sent me the link to the video [thanks Marko] and also told me that he had been informed that the actual transport did take place in 2005.
+Marko Home sent us the link to the video (thanks Marko) and also told us that he had been informed that the actual transport did take place in 2005.

 The Futuro was transported fully assembled on a flatbed.
-Interestingly the door was open during the transport; I would have figured it would have been closed.
-Some of the imagery in the video is rather cool including footage of the Futuro with lights ablaze on the road at night, the Futuro being slowly driven through a field at the end of its journey [notice how it "rocks"] and the apparent interest of a herd of cows as it arrived at its destination.
+Interestingly the door was open during the transport; we would have figured it would have been closed.
+Some of the imagery in the video is rather cool including footage of the Futuro with lights ablaze on the road at night, the Futuro being slowly driven through a field at the end of its journey (notice how it "rocks") and the apparent interest of a herd of cows as it arrived at its destination.

-From 1969 to 1982 Futuro #002 served as a cafe at a Shell Gas Station on Lake Lahnajärvi [around half way between Helsinki and Turku].
-The Futuro was mounted far higher than normal and until now the only photograph I has seen of this was the one at left by Veli Pekka Laine which can be found on the WeeGee Facebook Page here.
+From 1969 to 1982 Futuro #002 served as a cafe at a Shell Gas Station on Lake Lahnajärvi (around half way between Helsinki and Turku).
+The Futuro was mounted far higher than normal and until now the only photograph we had seen of this was the second photo below by Veli Pekka Laine which can be found on the WeeGee Facebook Page here.

-Recently I received an email from Ting-Na Wang which directed me to Instagram and Brett Colquhoun who had posted the new photograph [at least to me] below.
+Recently however we received an email from Ting-Na Wang which pointed us in the direction of Instagram and Brett Colquhoun who had posted a new photograph (at least to us); the first photo below.
 My thanks to Ting-Na for putting me onto the photo and to Brett for sharing it.

-Achim Breiling recently sent me this photo; at the time we were unsure of the location [the thought was perhaps this Futuro in Lieto, Finland prior to being moved to Estonia] and so I added it to the "Unknown Locations" section of the "Where Are They Now?" page.
+Achim Breiling recently sent us this photo; at the time we were unsure of the location (the thought was perhaps this Futuro in Lieto, Finland prior to being moved to Estonia) and so we added it to the "Unknown Locations" section of the "Where Are They Now?" page.

 It turned out it was indeed this Futuro but that the photo was shot during the time the Futuro was in Pärnu, Estonia prior to being moved to its current location in Matsalu.
-Footage from the Jimi Tenor music video "The Year of the Apocalypse" [see below] shot using the Futuro while located in Pärnu confirms this; the house visible in the right window of the Futuro shot can be seen in the video at 1:47 and 2:43 [my thanks to Yves for this information].
+Footage from the Jimi Tenor music video "The Year of the Apocalypse" shot using the Futuro while located in Pärnu confirms this; the house visible in the right window of the Futuro shot can be seen in the video at 1:47 and 2:43 (our thanks to Yves for this information).

 Original Information 072212

-Futuro 002 has seen several relocations since it's first appearance in London, England.
-Though not the first unit manufactured the appearance of 002 at the 1968 Finnfocus-Export Fair was probably the first time a Futuro was seen in any sort of "mass audience" setting.
+Futuro #002 has seen several relocations since it's first appearance in London, England.
+Though not the first unit manufactured the appearance of 002 at the 1968 Finnfocus-Export Fair (see photo top left) was probably the first time a Futuro was seen in any sort of "mass audience" setting.

 The British newspaper the Daily Mail commented at the time that: